 - Proof of acceptance from your chosen school

 How can San Francisco students apply?

 Please contact your after school program director to find out if you are eligible and if your program is associated with one of the participating scholarship partners listed below.
-You may apply by completing an online application by clicking the apply link above.
+You may apply by completing an online application.

 - Filipino Educators of San Francisco

 - Latin American Teachers Association

 - Meritus College Fund

 - San Francisco Alliance of Black School Educators

 How much does the “I Am the Future” Mayor's Scholarship Awards provide?

 The “I Am the Future” Scholarship is a one-year award that is used to cover the cost of tuition.
 The scholarship award varies between $250-$1,000, depending on the applicant’s financial gap.
 Awards will be credited directly to the student’s enrolled college or university.